nrayamajhee/nrayamajhee.github.io/pages/resume.md

 Denver, CO, 1st April 2017

-_Winner among participants tasked with developing an autonomous robot capable of navigating and mapping a simulated cave system._
+_**Competition Winner** among participants tasked with developing an autonomous robot capable of navigating and mapping a simulated cave system._

 ### National Model United Nations

 New York, NY, 20 - 24 March 2016

-_Distinguished Delegation Award and Outstanding Position Paper Award for acting as delegates for UNICEF and the Commonwealth of Australia._
+_**Distinguished Delegation Award** and **Outstanding Position Paper** Award for acting as delegates for UNICEF and the Commonwealth of Australia._